etchgis/diy-frontend/README.md

 • This object is added to the slide stack in the general store.

- 2. General Store
+ 2. General Store <br>
- Stores overall screen configuration such as:
+ Stores overall screen configuration such as:<br>
  • Center coordinates
  • Slide stack (array of slide objects)
  • Address